Smallcleugh Mine - Barron's Sup Sublevel. (03/11/07)

 just under an hour.

-On arrival, we rigged up Atkinson's Sump with rails that were
+On arrival, we rigged up Atkinson's Sump with rails

-looked deepest.
-Karli abseiled down, and very quickly called back up, that it
+it looked deepest.
+Karli abseiled down, and very quickly called back up, that

-was choked.
+it was choked.
 He managed to look into the other side of the wooden divider and

 that was the one to have gone for.
 Climbing back up to the start of the divide